Liuruhan/MHET/README.md

 ## LMHT configuration
 Everything related to LMHT can be found in the LMHT directory.
 #### Hyperparameter configuration
-Hyperparameters for DETRtime are read via the command line.
-We provide a run and evaluation shell script to save the current run configuration.
+Hyperparameters for LMHT are read via the command line.
 For a detailed list of possible hyperparameter adaptions check the argument parser in train_speed.py
+#### Dataset preparation
+First, download the dataset from the public link: [sleep-edf](https://www.physionet.org/content/sleep-edfx/1.0.0/).
+Second, load the edf files for signals and labels Third, split edf files according to sleep epoch and epoch steps.
+For single epoch models, the input data is in size (batch, channel, steps, sample_rate * second), for example (4, 2, 1, 3000).
+For multiple epoch models, the input data is in size (batch, channel, steps, sample_rate * second), for example (4, 2, 128, 3000).
 #### How to run the LMHT model
 To run LMHT, first, execute
 ```